Vaser Liposuction Side-Effects

 Pain and discomfort after a lipo procedure usually include tenderness and soreness, which can be handled with over-the-counter medication, or medication prescribed by your cosmetic surgeon.

-During the recovery process, patients must avoid certain medications that could increase drainage and bruising after the procedure.
+During the recovery process – and some weeks before the procedure – patients must avoid certain medications that could increase drainage and bruising after the procedure.
 These medications include Motrin, Ibuprofen, Advil and Aleve.
-This ban on medications is usually lifted by your cosmetic surgeon later in the recovery period.
+This ban on medications is usually lifted by your cosmetic surgeon later in the recovery process.
 When in doubt about the medications you can take during your recovery, always contact your clinic for more information.

 While the patient recovers, the patient can also lose some sensation in the treatment area.
 Therefore, it is recommended not to use any hot or cold compresses to reduce pain or discomfort, since the patient may not be perceiving hot and cold accurately.
 If hot and cold compresses are used, the patient could get burns or frostbite in the area, which could lead to further complications.